The Sigma_1-definable universal finite sequence: The Sigma 1 -definable universal finite sequence for end-extensions

 Altogether, therefore, we conclude that $V_\theta^{M^+}$ must have had the desired end-extension after all, and so we've verified the extension property of process $B$ for the relevant countable $\omega$-standard models of set theory.

-{\bf Process C.} We shall now merge processes $A$ and $B$ into a single process $C$, providing a single uniform $\Sigma_1$ definition that will work in all the relevant countable models of set theory.
+{\bf Process C.} We shall now merge processes $A$ and $B$ into a single process $C$, providing a single uniform $\Sigma_1$-definition that will work in all the relevant countable models of set theory.
 Process $C$ proceeds in stages.
 At each successful stage, it will place one new object onto the sequence, either for an $A$-reason or for a $B$-reason.
-The $A$-reasons will involve data $(m_n,a_n,k_n)$, and the $B$-reasons will involve data $(m_n,a_n,\lambda_n)$, where we insist that $m_n$ is a transitive set countable in $L$ and $m_i \in m_n$ for the $m_i$ used for either reason at earlier stages $i<n$, that $a_n\in m_n$, and that $k_n<k_i$ for the earlier $A$-reason stages $i<n$, if this is an $A$-reason stage, and $\lambda_n<\lambda_i$ for the earlier $B$-reason stages, if this is a $B$-reason stage; once there has been a successful $A$-reason stage, then we proceed only with the $A$-reason stages; as before, the data is acceptable if $m_n$ has no covering end-extension to a model $\<N,\in^N>$ making every set in $m_n$ countable and satisfying the relevant theory (using $\ZFbar_{k_n}$ at $A$-reason stages and full $\ZFbar$ at $B$-reason stages) plus the assertion that this new process $C$ has exactly one new successful stage, placing object $a_n$ onto the process $C$ sequence, and furthermore, in the $B$-reason case, the assertion that there is no such $N$ has rank $\lambda_n$.
-The acceptability of such a data triple is a $\Sigma_1$ property, since it is verified for each reason type by the rankings of certain trees, as with processes $A$ and $B$ above.
+The $A$-reasons will involve data $(m_n,a_n,k_n)$, and the $B$-reasons will involve data $(m_n,a_n,\lambda_n)$, where we insist that $m_n$ is a transitive set countable in $L$ and $m_i \in m_n$ for the $m_i$ used for either reason at earlier stages $i<n$, that $a_n\in m_n$, and that $k_n<k_i$ for the earlier $A$-reason stages $i<n$, if this is an $A$-reason stage, and $\lambda_n<\lambda_i$ for the earlier $B$-reason stages, if this is a $B$-reason stage; once there has been a successful $A$-reason stage, then we proceed only with the $A$-reason stages, but the $m_i$ for the $A$-reasons must see all the data for the previously successful $B$-reason stages.
+In particular, each $B$-reason $\lambda_j$ should be an element of any later $A$-reason $m_i$.
+As before, the data is acceptable if $m_n$ has no covering end-extension to a model $\<N,\in^N>$ making every set in $m_n$ countable and satisfying the relevant theory (using $\ZFbar_{k_n}$ at $A$-reason stages and full $\ZFbar$ at $B$-reason stages) plus the assertion that this new process $C$ has exactly one new successful stage, placing object $a_n$ onto the process $C$ sequence, and furthermore, in the $B$-reason case, the assertion that there is no such $N$ has rank $\lambda_n$.
+The acceptability of such a data triple is a $\Sigma_1$-property, since it is verified for each reason type by the rankings of certain trees, as with processes $A$ and $B$ above.
 A stage is successful if any data is verified as acceptable for it, and we use the data and the reason type whose witness appears first in the $L$-order.
 This defines the process $C$ sequence $n\mapsto a_n$, which has complexity $\Sigma_1$.

 We complete the argument by observing that our process $A$ and $B$ analysis goes through for process $C$.
 The sequence is finite since the $k_n$ and $\lambda_n$ can go down only finitely many times.
 At any $A$-reason stage, the number $k_n$ must be nonstandard, and at any $B$-reason stage, the ordinal $\lambda_n$ must be nonstandard.
 In any $\omega$-nonstandard model, we achieve the extension property for process $C$ for the same reasons as process $A$; and in any $\omega$-standard model, we achieve the extension property for process $C$ just as with process $B$. \end{proof}